ISO/IEC 9995: Part 5: "Editing and function section"

-ISO/IEC 9995-7
+Part 7: "Symbols used to represent functions"

-ISO/IEC 9995-7 specifies several keyboard symbols to be used on function keys more commonly labelled with text such as the Escape, Alt or Insert keys.
+ISO/IEC 9995-7:2009 with its Amendment 1 (2012) specifies several keyboard symbols to be used on function keys more commonly labelled with text such as the Escape, Alt or Insert keys.
 Some of these symbols have been encoded as Unicode code points; the figure shown above in the ISO/IEC 9995-2 section shows several examples.
-The rest have been proposed for encoding, but (as of November 2021) have been postponed pending evidence of use in running text other than by ISO and DIN.
-They are used extensively e. g. in the keyboard standard of the Province of Quebec, Canada.
+The rest have been proposed for encoding, but (as of February 2026) have been postponed pending evidence of use in running text other than by ISO and DIN.
+They are used extensively e. g. in the Canadian multilingual keyboard.